marius-team/marius/README.md

 Experiments are run from the repository root directory with `python3 osdi2021/run_experiment.py --experiment <experiment_name>`

+By running experiments with this command, results and generated plots will be output in the corresponding directory for the experiment.
+See the artifact structure section for the locations of the experiment directories.

 The list of experiments and their corresponding figures/tables are:
 ```
 fb15k                      // Table 2